Sw-Swain/Projects/README.md

-Here are the projects I've been working on throughout my data science journey.
+Here are the projects I’ve worked on throughout my data science journey! 📊🚀📈